mcclatchy/docpub/readme.md

 	sudo apt-get install python3-pip
 	sudo -H pip3 install virtualenv virtualenvwrapper

+# Prerequisites for Cryptography package

+[Cryptography](https://cryptography.io/en/latest/) package used for encrypting DocumentCloud password in database.

+Install all of the following via [SO](https://stackoverflow.com/a/22210069/217955))

+	sudo apt-get install build-essential libssl-dev libffi-dev python-dev

 Add the following to your `.bashrc` file

 	## virtualenvwrapper vars